tpo/vip-manager/README.md

 Manages a virtual IP based on state kept in etcd or Consul.
 Monitors state in etcd

-This is a fork of cybertec's vip-manager.
+This is a fork of [Cybertec's vip-manager](https://github.com/cybertec-postgresql/vip-manager).
 It has these additional features:

 * supports multiple etcd endpoints
 * supports TLS/certificate authentication with etcd and TLS/encrypted etcd communitcation